samanthamroz/Xylo-Demo/README.md

 <ins>Controls:</ins>

-Xylo can be fully controlled with just the mouse, but there are a few useful hotkeys:
+<i>Xylo</i> can be fully controlled with just the mouse, but there are a few useful hotkeys:

 * ESC: Pause
 * Space: Replay the level's melody